Close Alert Banner

 The District of Muskoka is responsible for the care and maintenance of 37 active and closed waste sites across the municipality.
 On January 1, 1996, all waste management powers were transferred to the District as several Area Municipalities had either faced or were about to face a waste disposal crisis.
 On June 16, 2014, the District assumed ownership and responsibility of all municipally-owned closed waste disposal sites within the District.

-To date, the District has invested $1.9 million on environmental monitoring/reporting and $1.8 million on remediation and maintenance projects.
-The care of these sites is part of the District’s commitment to environmental stewardship and building a better waste system for Muskoka.
+To date, the District has invested over $5 million on environmental monitoring/reporting, remediation and maintenance projects of these historical sites.
+The care of these sites is part of the District’s commitment to environmental stewardship.

-Brackenrig, Watt, and Ullswater – Remediation Activities – Summer 2022
+Brackenrig, Watt, and Ullswater remediation activities – 2022

 Exposed waste was removed and cover was maintained at the Watt, Brackenrig, and Ullswater closed landfills, located in the Township of Muskoka Lakes, throughout the summer of 2022.
 This resulted in numerous tonnes of waste being removed from the site.
 Once complete, grass seed was applied to the areas where waste was present.